5 Foods To Increase Sperm Count: A Guide For Men Trying To Conceive

 What Causes Low Sperm Count in Men?

-Semen production is a complex process, which involves the proper functioning of the male organs like the testes, pituitary gland, and hypothalamus.
+Semen production is a complex process, which involves the proper functioning of male organs like the testes, pituitary gland, and hypothalamus.

 These organs stimulate the brain cells that help in the production of hormones, further triggering sperm production.
 Any minor problems with these can affect the sperm count and assist with some medical, environmental, and psychological issues that might cause the same.